craftercms/docs/source/site-administrators/engine/engine-saml2-configuration.rst

-After completing those steps you should be able to test the SAML2 authentication, if there are no configuration or communication errors you will be redirected to the SSO login page when trying to access a secured page and then automatically return to your site in Crafter Engine.
+After completing those steps you should be able to test the SAML2 authentication, if there are no configuration or communication errors you will be redirected to the SSO login page when trying to access a secured page and then automatically return to your project in Crafter Engine.

 .. note::
   If you are configuring SAML2 authentication in an authoring environment, you need to make sure that your IDP is